-If you are an employee, you generally must complete Form 2106 (PDF) or Form 2106-EZ (PDF).
-Educational expenses are deducted as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they are subject to the 2% of adjusted gross income limit.
-For more information on the 2% limit, refer to Publication 529 and/or Form 1040, Schedule A Instructions (PDF).
+If you are an employee, you generally must complete Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses.
+Deduct these educational expenses as miscellaneous itemized deductions on Form 1040, Schedule A (PDF); they are subject to the 2% of adjusted gross income limit.
+For information on the 2% limit, refer to Publication 529, Miscellaneous Deductions, and/or Form 1040, Schedule A Instructions (PDF).

-Your employer may report the educational assistance payments on your Form W-2 (PDF) in the appropriate box under "other."
+Your employer may report the educational assistance payments on your Form W-2 (PDF), Wage and Tax Statement, in the appropriate box under "other."
 Taxable reimbursements will be reported by your employer as income to you in the appropriate box of Form W-2.

 For more information on educational expenses, education tax credits or information for specific types of employees, such as performing artists, refer to Publication 970, Tax Benefits for Education.

 Page Last Reviewed or Updated: January 14, 2015